Commentaries on the Laws of England: Of Private Wrongs

 Of Private Wrongs dealt with torts as they existed in Blackstone's time.
 The various methods of trial that existed at civil law were also dealt with in this volume, as were the jurisdictions of the several courts, from the lowest to the highest.
 Almost as an afterthought, Blackstone also adds a brief chapter on equity, the parallel legal system that existed in English law at the time, seeking to address wrongs that the common law did not handle.

 Of Public Wrongs

 Of Public Wrongs is Blackstone's treatise on criminal law.
-Here, Blackstone the apologist takes centre stage; he seeks to explain how the criminal laws of England were just and merciful, despite becoming later known as the Bloody Code for their severity.
+Here, Blackstone seeks to explain how the criminal laws of England were just and merciful, despite becoming later known as the Bloody Code for their severity.
 He does however accept that "It is a melancholy truth, that among the variety of actions which men are daily liable to commit, no less than an hundred and sixty have been declared by Act of Parliament to be felonious without benefit of clergy; or, in other words, to be worthy of instant death".
 Blackstone frequently resorted to assuring his reader that the laws as written were not always enforced, and that the King's power of pardon could be exercised to correct any hardships or injustices.